Archduchess Elisabeth Marie of Austria: Second marriage

 In late 1933 Petznek was arrested and imprisoned by the Austrian government until July 1934.
 In 1944, he was arrested by the Nazis and sent to Dachau concentration camp until the camp was liberated by the Americans in March 1945.
 After the war he became the first President of the Austrian Federal Court of Audit.

-As Elisabeth renounced her official title of Archduchess to the House of Habsburg at the time of her first marriage, the new Habsburg Laws did not apply to her; she was allowed to stay in Austria and retain her personal possessions.
+Since Elisabeth renounced her official title of Archduchess to the House of Habsburg at the time of her first marriage, the new Habsburg Laws did not apply to her; she was allowed to stay in Austria and retain her personal possessions.
 She formally divorced Prince Otto in early 1948, and on 4 May 1948 she and Leopold married in a registry office in Vienna.

 When Vienna was occupied by the Red Army, Elisabeth's villa was commandeered and then ransacked by Soviet soldiers.
-When Hütteldorf became part of the French occupied zone, the villa was occupied by General Bethouart; Elisabeth and Leopold were not allowed to return until 1955, when the Allied occupation ended.
+When Hütteldorf became part of the French occupied zone, the villa was occupied by General Béthouart; Elisabeth and Leopold were not allowed to return until 1955, when the Allied occupation ended.
 By then both were in poor health: Petznek died in July 1956 from a heart attack, while Elisabeth—who was confined to a wheelchair due to gout—bred German Shepherds, but became reclusive until her death in 1963.

 Aftermath

 On her deathbed, she ordered her staff to close her villa against her two surviving children and call for a police detail to secure her belongings until the Ministry of Education could remove them.
-Only her daughter was allowed to see her for a few moments, in the presence of her servants.
-She had willed some 500 heirlooms, owned by the Habsburg Imperial family, to the Republic of Austria.
-Over the objections of her first husband, who thought they should go to their children, she wanted all art and books to "be put back in their former places", as she did not believe Imperial property should be sold at auction or come into the possession of foreigners; these pieces are in museums in Vienna today.
+Only her daughter Stephanie was allowed to see her for a few moments, in the presence of her servants.

+Archduchess Elisabeth had willed some 500 heirlooms, owned by the Habsburg Imperial family, to the Republic of Austria.

+Over the objections of her first husband, Prince Otto, who thought they should go to their children, she wanted all art and books to "be put back in their former places", as she did not believe Imperial property should be sold at auction or come into the possession of foreigners; these pieces are in museums in Vienna today.

+Death

-She died in Vienna, aged 79.
+She died on 16 March 1963 in Vienna, Austria, aged 79.
 According to her wishes, she was buried in an unmarked grave at the Hütteldorfer Friedhof in Vienna with her second husband, close to the house where she spent her last years.

 Since 1995, the villa has been in the possession of the international (Buddhist) community Soka Gakkai International.